Glossop Tramways

 Glossop Tramways opening day shot

-A conductor and a motorman pose with a decorated tramcar — hired by a Mr Sellars, the owner of a drapery business in the town — purportedly on the opening day of the tramway, 21st August 1903.
+A tramcar crew pose with a decorated tramcar — hired by a Mr Sellars, the owner of a drapery business in the town — purportedly on the official opening day of the tramway, the 20th August 1903.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Glossop Tramways opening day